OvcaTV/PV-Projekty/README.md

 # A hitchhiker's guide to this project's instalation

 ## 0. Download the whole project into .zip under Code and Download ZIP.
-After downloading it, unzip it.
+After downloading it, unzip it, then proceed to step 1.
   <img width="390" height="295" alt="image" src="https://github.com/user-attachments/assets/a6e95ff5-98f3-48a5-8e1b-3623c92e206f" />